MrRobinOfficial/Unity-Inputter/README.md

 ## Introduction

 Inputter is a extensions of new input system for Unity with combination of Logitech G SDK.
 Inputter has a new input device called "LogitechG29" with all force feedback and all buttons/axis.
-This parsing system was built using [Logitech G SDK](https://www.logitechg.com/en-us/innovation/developer-lab.html).
+This "new" input device was built by using [Logitech G SDK](https://www.logitechg.com/en-us/innovation/developer-lab.html).

 ## Installation